Product managers create a lot of documents. Some important, and some even more important. (There is nothing that PMs do that is not important 😜)

 Project pages are simple documents that do three main things.
 For each project, it includes:

-PM, EM, and engineers collectively own creating and updating this page.
+PM, EM, and engineers collectively own the creation and updating of this page.

-Project pages make it very simple for execs, people managers and non-technical stakeholders to track the progress of the projects of interest.
+Project pages make it very simple for executives, people managers, and non-technical stakeholders to track the progress of their projects of interest.

 There is no set format for this page, but I like having Wiki pages with 3 different sections: